-Getting paid wouldn’t be possible without the people who make it happen.
-National Payroll Week, which happens Sept.
-3 to 7 in the U.S. and U.K. this year, and Sept.
-10 to 14 in Canada, is a campaign that celebrates payroll professionals, highlighting the crucial role they play in the oversight and accurate, timely payment of workers.
-Employee happiness depends largely on the payroll professionals who keep processes smooth and efficient behind the scenes.
+Every year after Labor Day, the American Payroll Association (APA) hosts National Payroll Week to help celebrate payroll professionals and highlight the crucial role they play in the oversight of accurate, timely payment of workers.
+Employee satisfaction depends largely on the functions of the payroll professionals who keep processes smooth and efficient behind the scenes.

-The campaign is also an opportunity to help workers better understand the payroll system, their compensation and benefits, and their payroll documents,, including how to make the most of their paychecks.
+The campaign is also an opportunity to help workers better understand the payroll system, their compensation and benefits, and their paycheck documents in general, including how to make the most of their paycheck.

-Here are some suggestions for celebrating NPW at your organization.
+Here are some suggestions for celebrating National Payroll Week at your organization.

 The first step to acknowledging or celebrating any event is to spread the word.
-Inform your employees ahead of time that National Payroll Week is coming up.
-Tell them what it’s about, get them excited for upcoming events, and share related links to encourage them to learn more.
+Inform your employees about National Payroll Week and educate them on what it’s about.
+Get your workforce excited for upcoming events and share related links to encourage them to learn more.
 The more you share the message, the more people are likely to be involved and participate.

-Whether you go all out with posters and balloons, or do little gestures throughout the week, these actions can make your payroll team feel appreciated.
+Whether you go all out with posters and balloons or show recognition through small gestures, these actions can make your payroll team feel appreciated.
 Here are a few examples from past Ceridian NPW celebrations to help plan your own:

 A good point from CFODaily is to consider a mix of department-wide and individual recognition: “Thinking about how each person enhances your department and what he or she would appreciate as far as recognition can make the praise go a long way.”

-Recognizing your payroll employees should have a wider-reaching effect beyond just making those professionals happy.
+Recognizing your payroll team should have a wider-reaching effect beyond just making those professionals happy.
 No matter their job, all employees should understand the effort needed and the importance of what the internal payroll team does for your organization.
-This is a great week to show your appreciation to payroll processors and all your employees who drive growth and success on a daily basis.
+This is a great week to show your appreciation to payroll professionals and all your employees who work together to drive growth and success on a daily basis.